Suspense and Surprise in European Football: Introduction

-A key reason for employing both measures is their clear link to sports demand.\footnote{Building on the framework of \citet{Ely2015}, researchers have empirically investigated how viewers derive entertainment utility from suspense and surprise using within-game panel data, such as TV viewing figures \citep{Bizzozero2016, Buraimo2020, Kaplan2021, Richardson2023}, streaming data \citep{Simonov2023}, and social media activity \citep{Pawlowski2024}.
-A consistent finding across these studies is that within-game sports demand is driven by both suspense and surprise.} Moreover, both measures are closely tied to outcome uncertainty, albeit in opposite ways: suspense tends to increase with higher uncertainty, whereas the potential for surprise rises when uncertainty is lower.
+Moreover, both measures are closely tied to outcome uncertainty, albeit in opposite ways: suspense tends to increase with higher uncertainty, whereas surprise is more likely to arise when an outcome departs from what was previously expected.
 Consequently, distinguishing between suspense and surprise is theoretically valuable, as it captures two distinct dimensions of entertainment utility within the broader concept of outcome uncertainty.
 This perspective may help explain the mixed empirical support for the UOH, as it suggests that the relationship between match outcome uncertainty and demand operates through at least two distinct mechanisms.
 Finally, the calculation of suspense and surprise follows a bottom-up approach to competitive balance and outcome uncertainty \citep{Basini2023}.
-This enables analysis at different levels of aggregation, such as the club or league level, thereby allowing for a more precise examination of patterns and trends.
+This enables analyses at different levels of aggregation, such as the club or league level, thereby allowing for a more precise examination of patterns and trends.

-We examine the status quo and the development of suspense and surprise in European football—the most extensively analyzed context for the UOH \citep{Collins2022}—and pose three questions: (i) How do match-level suspense and surprise depend on the (relative) strengths of the teams? (ii) How do suspense and surprise in European football matches compare to those in a perfectly balanced match? (iii) How have suspense and surprise evolved over time?
+We examine the status quo and the development of suspense and surprise in European football, the most extensively analyzed context for the UOH \citep{Collins2022}, and pose three questions: (i) How do match-level suspense and surprise depend on the (relative) strengths of the teams? (ii) How do suspense and surprise in European football matches compare to a theoretical benchmark based on the maximum attainable levels of suspense and surprise? (iii) How have suspense and surprise evolved over time?
 Addressing these questions enables league organizers and policymakers to make informed regulatory and league design decisions by considering the origins, levels, and trends of demand-relevant suspense and surprise.